Houston Investor Visa Lawyer

 There are more than 800 companies that have filed with the USCIS for regional center designation.
 Some companies have national projects, while other companies restrict their projects to a single state.

-As an immigration law firm, we find the following questions helpful in assessing a regional center investment in terms of its ability to deliver an EB-5 Green Card to the investor.
-These questions include:
+As an immigration law office, we find the following questions helpful in assessing a regional center in terms of its ability to deliver an EB-5 Green Card to the investor.
+These include:

-- What number of USCIS approvals of the initial EB-5 petition has a regional center investment received?
+- What number of USCIS approvals of the initial EB-5 petition?

 - After two years, does the USCIS agree with the regional center that it created the necessary jobs through the removal of conditions process?

-- Has a regional center returned any investment funds to the investor after the investor received their Green Card?
+- Has a regional center returned any investment funds to the investor after he or she received their Green Card?

 Division of Labor in the EB-5 Investment Visa Application

-Understanding this perspective provides a simple division of labor in helping the EB-5 investor that is interested in qualifying through regional center investments.
+Understanding this perspective provides a simple division of labor in helping the EB-5 investor program that is interested in qualifying through regional center investments.
 We can provide you with a definitive shortlist of regional centers that have successful immigration track records.
 The investor can then use their sophisticated financial skills to analyze the proposed investments in a regional center.
-Once the investor has identified the most promising investment from the shortlist, we guide the investor through the EB-5 immigrant visa process to its successful conclusion.
+Once the investor has identified the most promising investment from the shortlist, we guide the investor through the eb-5 visa program process to its conclusion successfully.
 After its approval, we can then help you with consular processing or adjustment of status.